England 2026 World Cup Squad Odds: Everton Move Provides Platform For Grealish

 James Beadle | 12/1 |

-Brighton's James Beadle impressed while on loan at Birmingham City last season and is a 12/1 outsider with betting apps to get the call.
+Nick Pope's odds are now 3/1, while Brighton's James Beadle impressed while on loan at Sheffield Wednesday last season and, now on loan at Birmingham, is a 12/1 outsider with betting apps.

-England’s defence is evolving ahead of the 2026 World Cup, with younger talents pushing for a place ahead of some more experienced names.
+England’s defence is undergoing change before the 2026 World Cup, with emerging talents challenging established players for a place.

 Marc Guehi (1/3) has become a key figure after captaining Crystal Palace to FA Cup success and impressing at Euro 2024, while Ezri Konsa (4/11) is also firmly in the mix, providing options across the backline under Tuchel.